awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_4_Billing_Analysis/README.md

-# Level 200: Pricing Models
+# Level 200: Billing Analysis

 ## Introduction
-This hands-on lab will guide you through the steps to perform a Reserved Instance analysis, and make low risk, high return RI purchases at scale.
-The skills you learn will help you ensure your workloads utilize different pricing models in alignment with the AWS Well-Architected Framework.
+ This hands-on lab will guide you through the steps to setup a platform to analyze your cost and usage reports.
+The skills you learn will help you perform analysis on your cost and usage, in alignment with the AWS Well-Architected Framework.

 ## Goals
+- Setup an analysis platform for your cost and usage data
-- Perform a Reserved Instance analysis
+- Perform basic analysis of your cost and usage
-- Filter and sort the recommendations

 ## Prerequisites
+- A master AWS Account
-- An AWS Account
+- A linked AWS Account (preferred, not mandatory)
+- Have your Cost and Usage Report (CUR) enabled [as per 100_1_Account Setup](../100_1_AWS_Account_Setup/Lab%20Guide.md#CUR)
 - [Cost_and_Usage_Governance](../200_2_Cost_and_Usage_Governance/) has been completed
+- Have usage that is tagged (preferred, not mandatory)

 ## Overview
 - Lab Guide.md the guide for this lab